 I find both the cruel rulemaker and the proud choicemaker deeply unsatisfying as constructs in the quest for the meaning of human existence.
 But I acknowledge that many who have difficulties with the Judeo-Christian worldview see the Creator of Adam as a Bluebeard-like figure.

-That sad misconception is beautifully addressed in Bishop Robert Barron’s commentary on 2 Samuel‘s sixth chapter, and it brings us back to whether the source of moral justice is Love.
+That sad misconception is beautifully addressed by Bishop Robert Barron in his commentary on 2 Samuel, and it brings us back to whether the source of moral justice is Love.

 Barron, in addressing David’s triumphal entry into Jerusalem when the Ark of the Covenant has been recovered from the Philistines, sees the king as the new Adam, “leader of a properly defended Eden.”
 “The first man was presented by the rabbis of the intertestamental period and by the church fathers as priest as well as king,” he writes.
 “Walking in easy fellowship with Yahweh, Adam naturally occupied the stance of adoration…breathing in his divine life and breathing out praise.”